1. Contributions are tax deductible

 2. Savings grow tax free

-You won’t pay any tax on investmentInvestment An item of value you buy to get income or to grow in value. earningsEarnings For companies, it’s the money they make and share with their shareholders.
-For investors, it’s the money they make from their investments. as long as they stay in your RRSP/TFSA.
+You won’t pay any tax on investmentInvestment An item of value you buy to get income or to grow in value. earningsEarnings For companies, its the money they make and share with their shareholders.
+For investors, its the money they make from their investments. as long as they stay in your RRSP/TFSA.
 This tax-freeTax-free Money that you do not pay tax on. compoundingCompounding A way to grow your money faster.
 Instead of spending the money you make investing, you reinvest it so it can grow. allows your savings to grow faster.

 Make sure your RRSP/TFSA fits into your overall financial and retirement plan.
 Learn more about retirement planning.